ironsubhajit/text_to_speech/README.md

 # text_to_speech

+Technology used:
+* Python3.8
+---

+Project Description:<br>
-## Type any text & it will convert it to audio.mp3 to your project folder
+Type any text & it will convert it to audio.mp3 to your project folder